 Spend time writing code, not fiddling with your robot!

-The R1 ArduROS Edition mobile UGV platform comes stuffed with the power of NVIDIA's Jetson TX2 Development kit, fully assembled and "Ready to code".
+The R1 ArduROS Edition mobile UGV platform comes with all the features of our ArduPilot Edition R1 PLUS we've stuffed in the power of NVIDIA's Jetson TX2 Development kit.

 This rugged Indoor/Outdoor capable UGV comes pre-loaded with Ubuntu desktop, ROS, example ROS control package and NVIDIAs JetPack SDK, which includes the BSP, libraries for deep learning, computer vision, GPU computing, multimedia processing, and much more to accelerate your software development.

 Vehicle control is provided through the included touch screen tablet running AION ROBOTICS C3 - Commercial Command and Control software.